tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 > For all the resources that a program consumes, there are finite
 > bounds such that for all valid inputs, a streaming program executes
 > to completion while never consuming resources beyond those bounds
-> (e.g. network connections, threads, file handles, memory)
+> (e.g. network connections, threads, file handles, memory).

 The resources that we call out in this definition are *scarce*.
 It's important to tame RAM usage, because the amount of fast volatile